Três Pontas: Sports and tourism

 In Três Pontas the preferred tourist destination is the Pontalete District, because of the Furnas Dam.
 Perfect for those who like water sports, the district has many good bars and restaurants.

 Other people can visit the Três Pontas (Three tips) Mountain that's about 19 km from city.
 On the mountain there are many trails, some waterfalls and even a wall made by the slaves.

-In the city there are several bars and restaurants that have good food.
-At weekends the downtown is very busy with parties and people on squares.

-On the road between Três Pontas and Varginha, the tourist can visit the Pedra Negra Hotel Farm and visit the Coffee Museum, that show how the coffee culture was.
+On the road between Três Pontas and Varginha, the tourist can visit he Coffee Museum that show how the coffee culture was.